777aker/scalability/docs/scalability/Tracking.md

 	        - [x] y = food / max x height
 	    - [ ] show icon at end of list
 	    - [x] make window spawn after sleep in main so they have some time to play snake
+	    - [ ] if list > 100 remove first item add last so we don't get excessive
 - [ ] Scale Tree
 	- [ ] Class that holds scales (upgrades)
 	- [ ] Start up pick which tree you want - initialize that tree
 	- [ ] make it spawn some time after apples in main using a sleep
+	- [ ] move nodes when you drag mouse
 	- [ ] Icon for each tree
 	    - [ ] Consumption
 	    - [ ] Expansion